geekau/mediastack/full-vpn_single-build/README.md

 The single deployment method is ideal for advanced users who are confident their Docker stack configuration  and also allows for easy testing and fault finding when deployment issues occur.

-> NOTE: All incoming Internet traffic still goes through Cloudflare DNS and Zero Trust Network Access services, so the network configuration for SWAG (reverse proxy), Authelia, Heimdall, FlareSolverr and DDNS-Updater applications are not configured to use the Gluetun VPN, as Cloudflare will proxy your inbound Internet traffic directly to your IP Address / Internet connection.
+> NOTE: All incoming Internet traffic still goes through Cloudflare DNS and Zero Trust Network Access services, so the network configuration for SWAG (reverse proxy), Authelia, Heimdall and DDNS-Updater applications are not configured to use the Gluetun VPN, as Cloudflare will proxy your inbound Internet traffic directly to your IP Address / Internet connection.
 SWAG is build to secure all inbound network traffic from the Internet, refer to [https://MediaStack.Guide](https://MediaStack.Guide) for instructions on setting up Internet access to your internal Docker environment.

 ---